Unique continuation through hyperplane for higher order parabolic and Schr\"odinger equations: Introduction

-The proof of \eqref{eq14} is a local argument.
-Roughly speaking, through a local diffeomorphism $\phi$ is transformed into a convex quadratic form which is more computable, and since the principal part of any differential operator is invariantly defined in the cotangent bundle, the factorization \eqref{eq13} still holds in the new coordinates.
-Then estimates for factors of the conjugated operator $p(\epsilon x,D+i\tau\nabla\phi)$ give \eqref{eq14} in the new coordinates, while convexity is used for a standard commutator type argument for each non-real factor which causes "$\frac12$ loss of derivatives" while the loss is piled up to $1$ if any second order non-real factor occurs; the real factors don't cause "loss of derivatives" but lose some ellipticity, which causes that the left hand side of \eqref{eq14} does not include terms of order $\mathrm{deg}P$.
-Notice that the diffeomorphism generates all lower errors in general, the left hand side of \eqref{eq14} must have positive power in $\tau$ to absorb these errors in the original coordinates, except the case $|\alpha|=\mathrm{deg}P-1$ and $\delta=1$ where the errors are controlled by $\epsilon$.
-We remark that to check the factorization \eqref{eq13} is not always easy, and H\"{o}rmander (see \cite{H4}) has developed the well celebrated theory "pseudo convexity" to inspect the case $\delta=\frac12$ by considering a more straightforward relation between $\phi$ and $p$.
-The more general case $\frac12\leq\delta<1$ has also been considered in Lerner \cite{L}, which takes spirit from the subelliptic operator theory where ellipticity is lost in a similar sense but still controls lower order information.
-The bi-laplacian $\Delta^2$ is a typical operator for the critical case $\delta=1$, where such argument still works and can have variants, for example, Rousseau and Robbiano \cite{RR} recently considered the spectral inequality using Carleman estimates.
-One expects that the "loss of derivatives" $\delta$ will be greater than $1$ if in \eqref{eq13} the order of some non-real factor becomes higher, and more loss of ellipticity happens if higher order real factor occurs, thus such argument fails in general.
-One consults Zuily's book \cite{Z} for counterexamples and some special positive results.
+We remark that to check the factorization \eqref{eq13} is not always easy, and H\"{o}rmander (see \cite{H4}) had developed the well celebrated pseudo convexity theory to study the case $\delta=\frac12$ by considering a more straightforward relation between $\phi$ and $p$.
+The more general case $\frac12\leq\delta<1$ has also been considered in Lerner \cite{L}, which takes spirit from the subelliptic operator theory where ellipticity is lost in a similar manner but lower order information can still be controlled.
+The bi-laplacian $\Delta^2$ is a typical operator for the critical case $\delta=1$, and there has been some technical variants in related problems, for example, Rousseau and Robbiano \cite{RR} recently considered the spectral inequality for the bi-Laplacian using Carleman estimates.
+One expects that the loss of derivatives $\delta$ will be higher than $1$ if in \eqref{eq13} the multiplicity of some non-real factor becomes higher, and that more loss of ellipticity happens if some higher order real factor occurs, thus the above strategy of proving a Carleman estimate fails in the end.
+One consults Zuily's book \cite{Z} for counterexamples and some special positive results for higher order operators.